-And since I always aspired to work and create with my own hands and wanted to know where and how things are made, I have now switched sides – from customer to maker.
+I have always aspired to work and create with my own hands and wanted to know where and how things are made.

 That’s why I’m happy to work with the McKernans.

-Here I do anything from quality control, finishing of scarves, organising yarns and storage, to advising people in the mill shop.
+Here I do anything from making warps, weaving, quality control, finishing of scarves, organising yarns and storage, to advising people in the mill shop.
 It makes my work just that bit more personal when I meet and advise the person who will wear a scarf that we have made.

-Right now I am learning how to operate the knitting machines.
-I am most content when a variety of different responsibilities fill my days, so I am excited to see where my new skills will take me in the future.
+I am most content when a variety of different responsibilities fill my days, so I am excited to see where my skills will take me in the future.

 I think the love for Arts and Crafts runs in my blood and was encouraged by my Primary School, which is based on Rudolf Steiner and is artistically orientated.
 In secondary school I was even asked to do two murals on the classroom walls.
 I ended up studying Art and Design and when I found out that a lot of my family, on both sides throughout the generations, were and are seamstresses I thought I could keep that going.
 This led me to learn sewing.
 I was overjoyed when I got the job here.
 I had been looking for so long and nearly given up hope to find work in something I’m interested in.